How to Clear Points from Your Utah Driving Record

 Step 1: Wait for Automatic Point Reduction

-The Utah Driver License Division automatically reduces points over time if you avoid new violations:
+The Utah Driver License Division automatically reduces points over time if you avoid new violations:- One year violation-free: Points reduced by half

 - Two years violation-free: All remaining points removed